-The preparation of 1-encapsulated γ -FeO_x@Au trilayered core-shell nanoparticles, (γ -FeO_x@AuNPs)@[C60(>DPAF-C9)]n 2, as shown in Fig. 2, was carried out first by the synthesis of highly magnetic monodisperse γ -FeO_x nanocrystals using the method modified from the reported procedure30 at 300-320 °C. All other procedures for the layer-by-layer deposition are described in the Experimental section.
-Synthesis of 1 followed the steps reported.29
+Preparation of 1-encapsulated γ -FeO_x@Au trilayered core-shell nanoparticles, (γ -FeO_x@AuNP)@[C60(>DPAF-C9)]n 2, as shown in Figure 2, was carried out first by the synthesis of highly magnetic monodisperse γ -FeO_x nanocrystals using the method modified from the reported procedure30 at 300-320 °C. All other procedures for the layer-by-layer deposition were described in the experimental section.
+Synthesis of 1 followed those steps reported.29